-1 Good - Almost no spelling and/or punctuation mistakes - Nothing hinders the message communicated 0,5 - Some mistakes in spelling and/or punctuation 0 - Very low standard in spelling and/or punctuation
+1 Good - Almost no spelling and/or punctuation mistakes 1 - Nothing hinders the message communicated 0,5 Adequate - Some mistakes in spelling and/or punctuation 0,3 - Only minor effects on the message communicated 0 Inaccurate - Very low standard in spelling and/or punctuation U - Major effects on the message communicated

-- If response is off-topic, score "0" (consult a TDU observer). - If response is partially-irrelevant, score "1" or "0" for content; grade the rest according to the criteria. - If 15% outside the word limits, subtract one point (-1) from overall score. - If response contains long stretches of language items copied from the prompts/the example/other parts of the exam, subtract one point (-1) from content. - While marking the writing parts, if the difference between the two markers' scores is/are:
+- \ If response is off-topic, score "0" (consult a TDU observer). - \ If response is partially-irrelevant, score "1" or "0" for content; grade the rest according to the criteria. - \ If 15% outside the word limits, subtract one point (-1) from overall score. - \ If response contains long stretches of language items copied from the prompts/the example/other parts of the exam, subtract one point (-1) from content. - \ While marking the writing parts, if the difference between the two markers' scores is/are: